agathoklisx/libved/README.md

      adjust.
-     [update - first days of September-2019] Both cases should be handled properly now, though the adjusted algorithms, complex as they are by nature, were quite invasive, and there is no certainity that cover all the conditions that can be met in a visual editor, because the width of the character dictates the cursor position (but see Tabwidth and Charwidth section for the semantics and details).
+     [update - first days of September-2019] Both cases should be handled properly now, though the adjusted algorithms, complex as they are by nature, were quite invasive, and there is no certainity that handle all the conditions that can be met in a visual editor, because the width of the character dictates the cursor position (but see Tabwidth and Charwidth section for the semantics and details).